-In November 2021, the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the company's website.
-The Declaration of Compliance in the version of November 10, 2021 can also be viewed online at https://mlp-se.com/investors/corporate-governance/declaration-of-compliance/.
+In December 2022, the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the company's website.
+You can also view the wording of the Declaration of Compliance in the version of December 15, 2022 at https://mlp-se.com/investors/corporate-governance/declaration-of-compliance/.